 - an on-demand video

-Now in a multiplatform state of mind, Sharon’s webinar encores, audio CDs, and transcripts account for 25 percent of her business.
+Now in a multiplatform state of mind, Sharon sells webinar encores and transcripts which account for 25 percent of her business.

 Her pricing strategy is stringent.
 She rarely offers a discount based on the media it is accessed on.
 The user will pay the same price regardless of whether they purchase a live webinar or the 24/7 encore presentation of that webinar.

-Even more, her webinars have become the driving force for all of their content products.
+Even more, her webinars have become the driving force for all of the company’s content products.
 For example, their management report business is driven by their webinar business.
 They end up being repackaged webinars with additional content from the company’s editorial files.

-Pros and cons of webinars as a product
+Pros and cons of the webinar business model

 If you’re looking to build a new revenue stream using audio conferences and webinars, or are looking for new ways to promote, structure, and market your existing digital events, schedule a time to chat and we can talk more about it.